VVelox/YAML-yq-Helper/README.md

 Description :: Deletes the specified hash.
 Requires :: --var

+Action :: push_array
+Description :: Pushes a set of items onto an array.
+Requires :: --var,--vals

 Action :: set_array
 Description :: Clears the array and sets it to specified values.
 Requires :: --var,--vals